Ritin-dev/main/src/content/index.md

   ctaText: Request for quote
   ctaUrl: /request-for-quote/
   headline: Flexibility to Control Your Environment
-  tagline: The advantages of a healthy workforce go beyond keeping environmental
+  tagline: Duroair designs and manufactures custom clean air solutions that ensure
-    regulators off your back.
-We engineer<br>flexible, end-to-end clean air solutions that meet EHS compliance, safeguard employees, and maximize productivity.
+    a safe and productive work environment while addressing your specific workflow challenges.
 image_1: /img/home-image-1.jpg
 copy_block_1: >-
   ### Responsive to Your <br>Manufacturing Reality